Borders Railway: Electrification

 In June 2019, the Scottish Government confirmed it was considering electrifying the railway.

 Transport Scotland has put decarbonisation and electrification, possibly partial, high on its agenda and some planning and application work started on Borders electrification in 2022.
 The power supply capacity is highly used at the north end of the line though grid feeders are being upgraded.
 To allow for this and ensure enough future capacity, a grid feeder is being installed at Tweedbank.

 In September 2025, Transport Secretary Fiona Hyslop announced that the plans to electrify the Borders Railway would go ahead, along with further electrification in Fife.
 ScotRail is to procure new battery electric trains to run on the line, replacing the existing stock.
 Sections at either end of the line will be electrified, with trains running on batteries between Glenesk Viaduct and Bowshank Tunnel.
+Electrification work started in February 2026.
 The construction works are estimated to be completed by 2029, with the new trains running by 2031.